List of King of the Hill characters: Bobby Hill

-Robert Jeffrey "Bobby" Hill (voiced by Pamela Adlon) is Hank and Peggy's husky son who starts out the series at 12 years old, and later turns 13 years old.
+Robert Jeffrey "Bobby" Hill (voiced by Pamela Adlon) is Hank and Peggy's husky son who starts out the series at 11 years old, and later turns 13 years old.
 He is best friends to Joseph and Connie.
-Although friendly, gentle, lovable, and generally well-liked, he is not very bright and often prone to making bad decisions.
+Although friendly, gentle, lovable, and generally well-liked, he is often prone to making bad decisions.
 He wants to seek fame as a prop comic and move to New York when he is older.
 Bobby displays little interest in gender roles and, although superb at golf and target shooting, dislikes team sports, often taking such classes as Home Economics and Peer Counseling instead of more traditionally "masculine classes", much to Hank's chagrin.
 Although many (including Hank) tend to typify him as "not right", he is romantically successful, dating Connie and other girls throughout the series.

 Dale Gribble

-Dale Alvin Gribble (voiced by Johnny Hardwick) is the Hills' chain-smoking neighbor who is also an insect exterminator among various self-appointed occupations.
+Dale Alvin Gribble (voiced by Johnny Hardwick from 1997 to 2025, Toby Huss from 2025–present) is the Hills' chain-smoking neighbor who is also an insect exterminator among various self-appointed occupations.
 His physical appearance was modeled after Hunter S. Thompson.
 Hank considers Dale a close friend, but he often gets annoyed with his schemes and conspiracy theories.
 Dale is paranoid about any government activity and frequently uses the alias of "Rusty Shackleford" to operate without revealing his true identity, including receiving unemployment compensation payments as Rusty.
 Dale is the president of the Arlen gun club and is a licensed bounty hunter.
 He possesses a vast collection of guns from pistols to automatic weapons and is an ardent defender of Second Amendment rights.
 Despite being a firearms aficionado, his aim is relatively poor and despite being knowledgeable in military matters, he is the weakest, physically, of the main cast and is an abject physical coward.
 He is an avid UFOlogist.
-Dale remains oblivious to the fact that his wife, Nancy, has cheated on him with John Redcorn for 14 years and his son Joseph, who strongly resembles John Redcorn, is not his biological son.
+It is heavily implied that his wife, Nancy, has cheated on him with John Redcorn for 14 years, and his son Joseph, who strongly resembles John Redcorn, is not his biological son; despite Dale's conspiratorial tendencies, he never suspects his wife of infidelity although he did suspect an alien to be his biological father.
 Everyone else knows of Joseph's paternity but chooses not to tell Dale because of his total obliviousness, the loving, trusting relationship he has with Joseph and Nancy, and the fact that Dale is more of a father to Joseph than John Redcorn.
+In season 14, Dale was previously elected the Mayor of Arlen but won with only 9% of the vote after running against a wide pool of candidates; as an "election denier denier", Dale stood down 36 hours after his election, saying that he had no faith in a system that would allow him to get elected.